 THIS EVENT IS CPD CERTIFIED

-This timely seminar focuses on the future for mental health services in Wales.
+This seminar focuses on the future for mental health services in Wales.

-Attendees will also discuss the monitoring and regulation of mental health services, in the context of the Health Inspectorate’s upcoming Annual Report into the use of the Mental Health Act and the Joint HIW & CSSIW National Review of Adult Community Mental Health Services due to be published earlier in the year.
+Attendees will also discuss the monitoring and regulation of mental health services, in the context of the Health Inspectorate’s upcoming Annual Report into the use of the Mental Health Act and the Joint HIW & CIW National Review of Adult Community Mental Health Services - expected to be published shortly.